 In addition to the ones named above, Nix introduces its own impurities for practical purposes.
 These are intended to help abstract away hardware differences (build parallelism) across multiple machines, or allow the injection of secret data into the build process.
 Secret data should usually not be part of explicit derivation inputs, similar to how it shouldn’t be part of source control.

-• $NIX_BUILD_CORES: Number of cores for make -j X
+: Number of cores formake -j X

-• FODs and impureEnvVars: See below
+FODs and

 Working around the impurity of Internet access